-After you modify the configurations, you must restart the cluster.
-The cluster is restarted by using the rolling restart method, which has minor impacts on the cluster if the cluster size is small.
+After you modify the configurations, you must restart the cluster by using the rolling restart method.
+This has minor impacts even on a large-size cluster.

-The following table lists some of the user-configurable parameters.
-For more information, check the configurations in the console.
+- The following table describes some of the user-configurable parameters.
+For more information, view the configurations in the console.

 |hbase.hregion.majorcompaction||604800000||The default value is 604800000.
 Unit: milliseconds.
 You can set the value to 0 to disable automatic major compaction.
 Subsequent products of ApsaraDB for HBase will support triggering major compaction periodically or within a time period.|

 |hbase.ipc.server.callqueue.read.ratio||0||Specifies the percentage of call queues dedicated to read and write requests.
 By default, there is no differentiation of queues as read or write.|

 |hbase.ipc.server.callqueue.scan.ratio||0||Specifies the percentage of call queues allocated for gets and scan requests.
 By default, all the read queues are used for both get and scan requests.|

 |hbase.regionserver.global.memstore.lowerLimit||0.3||The maximum size of all memstores in a region server before flushes are forced.|